Answers from a Gluten Doctor – Part 3: Now What?

 Continuing on in our series of questions answered by renowned gluten doctor, Dr. Vikki Petersen, is the answer to the question “What now?” – just eliminating gluten from the diet and home is not enough as you are about to discover in Dr. Vikki’s answer.

-Once one has determined they have a gluten sensitivity what’s the best course of action to start healing the body?
+Once one has determined they have gluten sensitivity or celiac disease, what’s the best course of action to start healing the body?

 The first course of action is to immediately eliminate all gluten from your diet.
 It’s best to clean out your refrigerator and pantry and give the food away to a non-gluten challenged friend.
 Dairy products are also discouraged (organic butter is fine- it is a fat and doesn’t contain much of any milk solids, a protein) as they tend to be very inflammatory to the digestive tract, something you don’t need when you’re trying to heal it.